 Jeffrey T. Fritz – or simply “Fritz” is a Program Manager for Microsoft on the ASP.NET and .NET Community Outreach teams.
-Currently, he leads the ASP.NET Web Forms, and WCF teams and manages the MSDN Web Developer Tools blog.
+He has lead the ASP.NET Web Forms, and WCF teams and managed the MSDN Web Developer Tools blog.
 He plans and assists in delivering all .NET and Visual Studio developer content at major Microsoft conferences.
 Additionally, he manager the Microsoft MVP program’s interactions with the Visual Studio and .NET product teams.
 Previously at Microsoft, he ran the NuGet package manager for a year.
 Prior to joining Microsoft, he was a Microsoft MVP, ASPInsider, INETA Community Champion and Developer Advocate for Telerik.
 He is the author of several e-books about ASP.NET development practices, and he has over 15 years of experience building large-scale multi-tenant web applications in the software-as-a-service model.
 He is a Penn State graduate with a degree in Management Sciences and Information Systems,and speaks regularly at developer events through the INETA speaker program.

 Jeffrey holds the unique distinction of being the only person to have his comments read on the DotNetRocks podcast, a winner of the DotNetRocks fanclub give-away, and appear as a guest on DotNetRocks and TheTabletShow.

 Jeffrey got started coaching others in software programming as early as age 9, when he was selected to assist other students in another classroom with their LOGO programming assignments.
 Helping those students move the little turtle around the screen just set in motion a lifetime of teaching computing.
 Years later, Jeffrey graduated from the Pennsylvania State University with a degree in Management Sciences and Information Systems.
 A degree that gave him a programmers skill-set and a manager’s eye for marketing, accounting, and finance.